Google Merchant Center + Product Listing Ads. A Different Kind of Paid Search.

-- The integration with Merchant Center with Google Adwords is the most important step of the process albeit the Merchant Center setup is prerequisite.
+- The integration of Merchant Center with Google Adwords is the most important step of the process albeit the Merchant Center setup is prerequisite.

-- Within Adwords (only after Merchant Center is setup), advertisers can create a new campaign, and through product extensions, can link ads within that campaign to the Merchant Center (MC) database.
+- Within Adwords (only after Merchant Center is setup), advertisers can create a new campaign, and product extensions that can link ads within a campaign to the Merchant Center (MC) database.

 - This type of ad is called “Product Listing Ads” or (PLA).

-- An individual PLA will need to be created in Adwords for each individual product that is stored in the MC database.
+- An individual PLA needs to be created in Adwords for each individual product that is stored in the MC database.

 - The exact setup in Adwords is a bit intricate, so we won’t dive into that within this article; however, there is documentation available for how to manage the intricate PLA setup within Adwords.
 There’s also intricate MC setup documentation for that matter.